corticon/newsletter-solutions/NewsletterPuzzleSolutionSpring2021/README.md

-This folder contains the solution to the March 2021 newsletter challenge.
+This folder contains an example puzzle part of the first March 2021 newsletter but it was not a challenge.